House committee: Possible crimes by IRS official

 Taylor told reporters in March that Lerner had sat down for a lengthy interview with the Justice Department.

-The IRS’ inspector general said in a report last year that tax-exempt applications from tea party and other conservative groups were set aside for special scrutiny simply because they included words such as "tea party" and "patriots.
+The IRS’ inspector general said in a report last year that tax-exempt applications from tea party and other conservative groups were set aside for special scrutiny simply because they included words such as "tea party" and "patriots."
+Several hundred applications, from both conservative and liberal groups, languished for years without a ruling by the IRS, the report said.

 Lerner first publicly disclosed the issue at a lawyers’ conference in May 2013.
 At the time, she apologized on behalf of the IRS.